rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/ECOSTRESS.md

 - The ECOSTRESS LST product demonstrated a high level of accuracy when compared to in situ measurements
 - With proper calibration and validation, the ECOSTRESS LST data could provide reliable temperature readings across diverse land cover types
+- The products had consistent performace across diverse environments (including arid regions)
+- Variations in surface emissivity (especially in hetergeneous landscapes) can introduce uncertainties in LST retrievals